plainlab/plainprinter/.github/ISSUE_TEMPLATE/1-Bug_report.md

 <!--- Include as many relevant details about the environment you experienced the bug in -->

 - Node version:
-- PlainPrinter version or branch:
+- Screen Printer version or branch:
 - Operating System and version:
 - Link to your project: